Apple macOS and CIFS Performance Troubleshooting Tips

 - Level-3: NetID based sub-directories for user's data storage.

-- Summary: By setting ACL’s and inheritance properly the Adobe Illustrator problem was resolved:
+- Possible Solution: By setting ACL’s and inheritance properly access or performance issues may be resolved:

 Comments?